r-koch/ddal-docs/README.md

 ---

 D&D Adventurers League Documents is unofficial Fan Content permitted under the [Fan Content Policy](https://company.wizards.com/en/legal/fancontentpolicy).
 Not approved/endorsed by Wizards.
-Portions of the materials used are property of Wizards of the Coast. ©Wizards of the Coast LLC.
+Portions of the materials used are property of Wizards of the Coast. © Wizards of the Coast LLC.